FeMa42/scps-diffusion/README.md

 ## References

-Implementation of the Diffusion models is based on content from [DenoisingDiffusion.jl](https://github.com/LiorSinai/DenoisingDiffusion.jl).
+Implementation of the diffusion model is based on content from [DenoisingDiffusion.jl](https://github.com/LiorSinai/DenoisingDiffusion.jl).